 ROWCOUNT in Oracle SQL is a feature to return the number of affected rows related to SQL statements.
 This can be an implicit or explicit cursor and it will return an integer according to the use of ROWCOUNT in Oracle.

 SQL%ROWCOUNT returns the affected row count for SELECT or any DML statement.
-This is relevant to the current session and will not restore the latest savepoint values if rollback happens middle of the statement.
+This is relevant to the current session and will not restore the latest savepoint values if rollback happens in the middle of the statement.

 Thank you for reading this article and hope this will help you in future programming.